kevoreilly/CAPEv2/docs/book/src/installation/guest/network.rst

 Network Configuration
 =====================

-Now it's time to setup the network for your virtual machine.
+Now it's time to set up the network for your virtual machine.

 Windows Settings
 ================